-The femur is the only bone in the thigh.
-It is classed as a long bone, and is the longest bone in the body.
-The main function of the femur is to transmit forces from the tibia to the hip joint.
+The femur is the only bone in the thigh and the longest bone in the body.

-It acts as the site of origin and attachment of many muscles and ligaments, and can be divided into three areas; proximal, shaft and distal.
+It acts as the site of origin and attachment of many muscles and ligaments, and can be divided into three parts; proximal, shaft and distal.

-The proximal area of the femur forms the hip joint with the pelvis.
-It consists of a head and neck, and two bony processes called trochanters.
+It consists of a head and neck, and two bony processes – the greater and lesser trochanters.
 There are also two bony ridges connecting the two trochanters; the intertrochanteric line anteriorly and the trochanteric crest posteriorly.

-- Head – Articulates with the acetabulum of the pelvis to form the hip joint.
-It has a smooth surface with a depression on the medial aspect; for the attachment of the ligament of head of femur.
+- Head – articulates with the acetabulum of the pelvis to form the hip joint.
+It has a smooth surface, covered with articular cartilage (except for a small depression – the fovea – where ligamentum teres attaches).

-- Neck – Connects the head of the femur with the shaft.
+- Neck – connects the head of the femur with the shaft.
 It is cylindrical, projecting in a superior and medial direction.
 It is set at an angle of approximately 135 degrees to the shaft.
 This angle of projection allows for an increased range of movement at the hip joint.

-- Greater trochanter – A projection of bone that originates from the anterior aspect, just lateral to the neck.
-It is angled superiorly and posteriorly, and can be found on both the anterior and posterior sides of the femur.
+- Greater trochanter – the most lateral palpable projection of bone that originates from the anterior aspect, just lateral to the neck.

-- Site of attachment for many of the muscles in the gluteal region, such as gluteus medius, gluteus minimus and piriformis.
+- It is the site of attachment for many of the muscles in the gluteal region, such as gluteus medius, gluteus minimus and piriformis.
 The vastus lateralis originates from this site.

-- Intertrochanteric line – A ridge of bone that runs in an inferomedial direction on the anterior surface of the femur, connecting the two trochanters together.
+- Intertrochanteric line – a ridge of bone that runs in an inferomedial direction on the anterior surface of the femur, spanning between the two trochanters.
 After it passes the lesser trochanter on the posterior surface, it is known as the pectineal line.

-- Site of attachment for the iliofemoral ligament (strong ligament of the hip joint).
+- It is the site of attachment for the iliofemoral ligament (the strongest ligament of the hip joint).

-- Intertrochanteric crest – Similar to the intertrochanteric line, this is a ridge of bone that connects the two trochanters together.
+- Intertrochanteric crest – like the intertrochanteric line, this is a ridge of bone that connects the two trochanters.
 It is located on the posterior surface of the femur.
-There is a rounded tubercle on its superior half, this is called the quadrate tubercle, which is where the quadratus femoris attaches.
+There is a rounded tubercle on its superior half called the quadrate tubercle; where quadratus femoris attaches.

 Clinical Relevance: Proximal Femur Fractures

-Fractures of the proximal femur can broadly be classified into two main groups:
+These fractures can be broadly classified into two main groups:

-Intracapsular fractures are more common in the elderly, especially women.
-They are a result of a minor trip or stumble.
-This fracture occurs within the capsule of the hip joint.
+- Intracapsular – occurs within the capsule of the hip joint.
 It can damage the medial femoral circumflex artery – and cause avascular necrosis of the femoral head.

-The shaft descends in a slight medial direction.
+The shaft of the femur descends in a slight medial direction.
 This brings the knees closer to the body’s centre of gravity, increasing stability.
 A cross section of the shaft in the middle is circular but flattened posteriorly at the proximal and distal aspects.

-On the posterior surface of the femoral shaft, there are roughened ridges of bone, these are called the linea aspera (Latin for rough line).
+On the posterior surface of the femoral shaft, there are roughened ridges of bone, called the linea aspera (Latin for rough line).
 This splits distally to form the medial and lateral supracondylar lines.
 The flat popliteal surface lies between them.

 Proximally, the medial border of the linea aspera becomes the pectineal line.
 The lateral border becomes the gluteal tuberosity, where the gluteus maximus attaches.